ScorpioBroker/ScorpioBroker/docs/en/source/buildScorpio.rst

 ################################################

 There are multiple ways to enter environment variables into docker.
 We will not got through all of them but only through the docker-compose files.
 However the scorpio relevant parts apply to all these variants.
-Configuration of Scorpio is done via the Spring Cloud configuration system.
-For a complete overview of the used parameters and the default values have a look at the application.yml for the AllInOneRunner here, https://github.com/ScorpioBroker/ScorpioBroker/blob/development/AllInOneRunner/src/main/resources/application-aaio.yml.
+For a complete overview of the used parameters and the default values have a look at the application.properties for the AllInOneRunner here, https://github.com/ScorpioBroker/ScorpioBroker/blob/development-quarkus/AllInOneRunner/src/main/resources/application.properties.
 To provide a new setting you can provide those via an environment entry in the docker-compose file.
-The variable we want to set is called spring_args.
+The variable we want to set should be capitalized for all the config values if you want to configure via env.
 Since we only want to set this option for the Scorpio container we make it a sub part of the Scorpio Container entry like this
 ::

 	scorpio:
-	  image: scorpiobroker/scorpio:scorpio-aaio_1.0.0
+	  image: scorpiobroker/all-in-one-runner:java-kafka-latest
 	  ports:
 	    - "9090:9090"
+	  environment:
+	    DBHOST: postgres
+	    BUSHOST: kafka
 	  depends_on:
 	    - kafka
 	    - postgres
-	  environment:
-	    spring_args: --maxLimit=1000

-With this we would set the maximum limit for a query reply to 1000 instead of the default 500.

 Be quit! docker
 ###############